Thursday, 30 June 2022

 159. Lockhart Memorial, Rawalpindi.

-Rawalpindi was an important military station during the British Raj, due to its proximity to north western frontier, and the headquarters of the Northern Command of the British Indian Army.
-After the defeat of Khalsa Raj in 1849, this area came under the British rule.
-After the independence the city was made the General Headquarter of Pakistan Army.
-Hence it is also known as garrison city.
+Rawalpindi was an important military station during the British Raj, due to its proximity to the north-western frontier and as the headquarters of the Northern Command of the British Indian Army.
+After the defeat of the Khalsa Raj in 1849, this area came under British rule.
+Following independence, the city was made the General Headquarters of the Pakistan Army.
+Hence, it is also known as the garrison city.

-Rawalpindi, due to its long association with military, has many installations, buildings and monuments related to the armed forces.
-One of them is Lockhart Memorial in Roomi Park, in the Sadr Area.
-It was built in the memory of General Sir William Stephen Alexander Lokchart GCB, KSCI, who was a British General in the British Indian Army.
+Because of its long association with the military, Rawalpindi has many installations, buildings, and monuments related to the armed forces.
+One of them is the Lockhart Memorial in Roomi Park, in the Saddar area.
+It was built in memory of General Sir William Stephen Alexander Lockhart, GCB, KCSI, a British general in the British Indian Army.
 He was born in Scotland in 1841 and died in Calcutta in 1900.
-During his career he served in the army with distinction.
-He also served as the commander in chief of the Punjab command.
-In 1898 he was made the commander in chief of the British Indian Army.
+During his career, he served with distinction and also held the position of Commander-in-Chief of the Punjab Command.
+In 1898, he was appointed Commander-in-Chief of the British Indian Army.

-He died in 1900 and his colleagues and admirers set up a memorial in his memory at Roomi Park in Rawalpindi.
-An obelisk, is a tall, four sided, narrow tapering monuments which ends in a parymid like shape.
-An obelisk is an invention of ancient Egyptians and they made huge obelisks all over their country.
-In Pakistan, as far as I know, there are at least three obelisks, at Multan, Margalla pass and this one.
-The location of this obelisk is at 33°35'57.31"N, 73° 2'36.11"E
+After his death in 1900, his colleagues and admirers erected a memorial in his honour at Roomi Park in Rawalpindi.
+The memorial is in the form of an obelisk, a tall, four-sided, narrow, tapering monument that ends in a pyramid-like shape.
+The obelisk was an invention of the ancient Egyptians, who built many of them across their country.
+In Pakistan, as far as I know, there are at least three obelisks: at Multan, Margalla Pass, and this one in Rawalpindi.
+The location of this obelisk is 33°35'57.31"N, 73°02'36.11"E.

 Photo by Wikipedia.
 (28.01.2022)